About

 The Strand is also home to some of Galveston's best restaurants and bars.
 For a romantic evening out, try The Steakhouse.
 The restaurant boasts stunning harbor views and serves up some delectable steaks.
 The Gypsy Joynt offers a livelier vibe where guests enjoy delicious burgers and sandwiches.

-There are plenty of entertainment options on the Historic Downtown Strand Seaport Partnership.
-Catch a movie at The Grand 1894 Opera House, a beautifully restored theater.
-The theater hosts a variety of shows, from plays to concerts, throughout the year.
+There are plenty of entertainment options.
+Catch a movie at The Grand 1894 Opera House, a beautifully restored theater that hosts a variety of shows, from plays to concerts, throughout the year.

 Visiting the Historic Downtown Strand Seaport Partnership is a unique and charming area with glimpses into Galveston's rich history.
 Whether you're a history buff or just looking for a fun day in the Bolivar area, there's something for everyone here.